Robert Shirley, 7th Earl Ferrers

 Robert Shirley, 7th Earl Ferrers FSA DL (21 September 1756 – 2 May 1827), styled Viscount Tamworth from 1778 to 1787, was a British hereditary peer.

 Early life

 Ferrers was the eldest son of Robert Shirley, 6th Earl Ferrers and his wife Catherine Cotton.
 He was known by the courtesy title Viscount Tamworth after his father succeeded to the earldom in 1778.
 Ferrers succeeded to the earldom on his father's death in 1787.

 Career

-On 4 July 1781, both Ferrers and his son Viscount Tamworth were appointed Deputy Lieutenants for Derbyshire.
+On 4 July 1781, he and his father were Deputy Lieutenants for Derbyshire.

 Ferrers was named a Fellow of the Society of Antiquaries of London in 1788, and was much interested in genealogy.

 Marriages and children

 Ferrers married Elizabeth Prentiss (d.
 14 September 1799) on 13 March 1778 at St Leonard's, Shoreditch.
 They had one son: